Applying Author Styles

 Exercises

-Fonts: Implement the font-family property, an inheritable property that names which font should be used in an element.
+6-1 Fonts.
+Implement the font-family property, an inheritable property that names which font should be used in an element.
 Make text inside <code> elements use a nice monospaced font like Courier.
 Beware the font cache.

-Width/Height: Add support for the width and height properties to block layout.
+6-2 Width/height.
+Add support for the width and height properties to block layout.
 These can either be a pixel value, which directly sets the width or height of the layout object, or the word auto, in which case the existing layout algorithm is used.

-Display: Right now, the layout_mode function relies on a hard-coded list of block elements.
+6-4 display.
+Right now, the layout_mode function relies on a hard-coded list of block elements.
 In a real browser, the display property controls this.
 Implement display with a default value of inline, and move the list of block elements to the browser style sheet.

-Inline Style Sheets: The link rel=stylesheet syntax allows importing an external style sheet (meaning one loaded via its own HTTP request).
+6-6 Inline style sheets.
+The <link rel=stylesheet> syntax allows importing an external style sheet (meaning one loaded via its own HTTP request).
 There is also a way to provide a style sheet inline, as part of the HTML, via the <style> tag—everything up to the following </style> tag is interpreted as a style sheet.Both inline and external stylesheet apply in the order of their appearance in the HTML, though it might be easier to first implement inline style sheets applying after external ones.
-Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can load faster by reducing the number of round-trip network requests to the server.
+Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that websites can load faster by reducing the number of round-trip network requests to the server.
 Since style sheets typically don’t contain left angle brackets, you can implement this feature without modifying the HTML parser.

-Selector Sequences: Sometimes you want to select an element by tag and class.
+6-8 Selector sequences.
+Sometimes you want to select an element by tag and class.
 You do this by concatenating the selectors without anything in between.Not even whitespace!
 For example, span.announce selects elements that match both span and .announce.
 Implement a new SelectorSequence class to represent these and modify the parser to parse them.
-Sum priorities.Priorities for SelectorSequences are supposed to compare the number of ID, class, and tag selectors in lexicographic order, but summing the priorities of the selectors in the sequence will work fine as long as no one strings more than 10 selectors together.
+Sum priorities.Priorities for SelectorSequences are supposed to compare the number of ID, class, and tag selectors in lexicographic order, but summing the priorities of the selectors in the sequence will work fine as long as no one strings more than ten selectors together.

-Important: a CSS property-value pair can be marked “important” using the !important syntax, like this:
+6-9 !important.
+A CSS property–value pair can be marked “important” using the !important syntax, like this:

 #banner a { color: black !important; }

-:has Selectors: The :has selector is the inverse of a descendant selector—it styles an ancestor according to the presence of a descendant.
+6-10 :has selectors.
+The :has selector is the inverse of a descendant selector—it styles an ancestor according to the presence of a descendant.
 Implement :has selectors.
 Analyze the asymptotic speed of your implementation.
-There is a clever implementation that is O(1) amortized per element—can you find it?In fact, browsers have to do something even more complex to implement :has efficiently.
+There is a clever implementation that is *O(1)* amortized per element—can you find it?In fact, browsers have to do something even more complex to implement :has efficiently.

 Did you find this chapter useful?